|

 Read or consult

-any other book, text, journal article or online source in order to
+any other book, text, journal article or online source in order to achieve learning results for

 this course and complete documentation.
 (Refer also to